ChrisStuttard/ChrisStuttard/README.md

 * Ten GCSE (at A*- B or equivalent): Mathematics (A*), Chemistry (A*), Physics (A*), Computer Science (9),
 <br> English Language (6), English Literature (8), French (8), Geography (7), Latin (8), Music (7).

+### 🔭 I’m currently:

+Determined to transfer my analytical and programming skills into an exciting professional position.
+<br> Having willingly chosen to spend the majority of my time in higher education problem solving day to day,
+<br> I would be delighted if you are wanting to reach out with a role you are recruting for.

 #### 😄 Pronouns:
 he/him